setavenger/BIP0352-light-client-specification/README.md

 sender made.
 This process is computationally intensive.
 For that reason light clients need a way to find their UTXOs without having to do all the computation themselves.

-## Important

-A light client wallet should not run on different devices/instances.
-This will lead to states of UTXOs getting messed up if they are not confirmed.
-Using a full node/Electrum server to check UTXO states is possible but will leak privacy as it shows a particular interest in a UTXO.
-If several instances are a requirement, running a full node is the best path to preserve privacy.

 ## Reducing work

 The goal of this specification is to minimize the computational and required bandwidth burden on light clients.
 This should be achieved without compromising their privacy.
-In the Bip a light client is defined as a client which does not have a connection to a personal electrum server or a bitcoin node.
-This opens up a question on how a light client finds an output spent to it.
+In the BIP a light client is defined as a client which does not have a connection to a personal electrum server or a bitcoin node.
+This opens up a question on how a light client finds an output sent to it.
 The wallet needs to compute the tweaks and check whether an output exists in a block.
-In this section I will outline a couple of components needed for a light client to be able to send and receive without access to a full node or a personal electrum server.
+This section will outline a couple of components needed for a light client to be able to send and receive without access to a full node or a personal electrum server.

+In general the chosen approach for this specification is to not show interest in any particular UTXO or transaction to any indexing server.
+This means that only an interest in a block will be shown.
+The block data is simplified and condensed down to the essential information required to find and spend UTXOs.

 ### 1. Using a tweak index